cyphunk/sbdl/README.md

 ## Important

 This generalization language might obscure important details.
 For example missing are authentication modes and mac functions.
-Additionally a glaring omission in is lack of effective representation for design flaws that occur when decryption is assumed to equal authentication.
+Additionally a glaring omission is lack of effective representation for design flaws that occur when decryption is assumed to equal authentication (see [Practical malleability attack against CBC-Encrypted LUKS partitions](https://www.jakoblell.com/blog/2013/12/22/practical-malleability-attack-against-cbc-encrypted-luks-partitions/), [archive](./reference/guides/Practical%20malleability%20attack%20against%20CBC-Encrypted%20LUKS%20partitions%20|%20Jakob%20Lell's%20Blog.pdf)).
 Hopefully readers that find these details important could help organize this language to better suite those needs.

 ## Use